 Our finishes offer a wide range of colors and tones meant to highlight the beauty and texture of the ash wood grain.
 Each collection offers an assortment of handwaxed or hand-applied lacquer finishes specially designed to highlight the form and function of the piece:

-- Handwaxed Finish: Natural Ash, Ebonized Ash, Beech, and Walnut are finished with layers of natural wax for a silky matte feel, designed to bring out the natural grain and character of the wood.
+- Natural Ash, Beech, and Walnut are finished with layers of natural wax for a silky matte feel, designed to bring out the natural grain and character of the wood.

-- Lacquer Finish: Driftwood, Pecan, Coffee Charcoal, White Oak, and Grey Oak are hand-applied stain for a beautiful matte finish with an added layer of protection.
+- Driftwood, Pecan, Coffee, Charcoal, Whitewash, and Greywash are hand-applied stains for a beautiful matte finish with an added layer of protection.

 Wood Leg Care: